anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

-Values formatting in DOCX templates
+Values formatters in DOCX templates
 ===================================

 You can add formatters to add additional formatting to values rendered in your templates.